 They are not doing so.
-The failure of the Kyoto Protocol was an example.
-The intention was to turn it into a long-term instrument for predictable emissions reductions.
-The prosperous nations did not do it.
+The failure of the Kyoto Protocol was a striking example.
+The prosperous nations simply did not live up to the emission-reduction commitments they made in 1997.
 By mitigating climate change at home, they could have strengthened a global public good.

 In 2009, moreover, high-income nations promised to mobilise an annual \$100 billion for climate action in less advantaged countries from 2020 on.
 That money was supposed to come on top of ODA.
 So far, however, they are only affording about \$80 billion per year, and the terms are so loosely defined that it is impossible to tell climate finance apart from ODA.
 Last year's climate summit in Egypt decided to establish a new fund to cover the loss and damage of climate impacts.
-How such funding will be distinguished from previous pledges remains unclear.
+How such funding will be distinguished from previous pledges remains unclear